GadgetAngel/Voron2.4_My_Build_Log/README.md

 The Winscp software will allow you to trasnfer a file off the raspberry pi to your PC's disk drive.
 This way when the Raspberry Pi has finished compiling the firmware for the Octopus board you can grab the "Klipper.bin" file and transfer it to your PC disk drive and then copy it over to the Micro-SD card that you will place into the Octopus board's Micro-SD card reader.
 When you copy the "klipper.bin" file over to the Micro-SD card remember to rename it to "firmware.bin".
 If the file is not renamed "firmware.bin" then the Octopus boards (V1.0/V1.1 or PRO) bootloader will not be updated properly.

 Now we need to apply power to the Octopus board.
-I typically power the Octopus board using the USB-C cable when I do this next step (ensure you have the Jumper on the for PWR SELECTION header so that the USB-C can power the 5V rail of the Octpus board)
+I typically power the Octopus board using the USB-C cable when I do this next step (ensure you have the Jumper on the for PWR SELECTION header so that the USB-C can power the 5V rail of the Octopus board)

-But you could power the Octopus board by using and independent PSU and attach the 12VDC and GND to the screw terminal (just ensure you **remove** the Jumper from the PWR SELECTION header so that the 5V rail is not getting power via the USB-C cable)
+But you could power the Octopus board by using an independent PSU and attach the 12VDC and GND to the screw terminals (just ensure you **remove** the Jumper from the PWR SELECTION header so that the 5V rail is **not** getting power via the USB-C cable)

-Now use the USB-C cable that came with the Octopud board and attach it to the Raspberry Pi (USB 2.0) port.
+Now use the USB-C cable that came with the Octopus board and attach it to the Raspberry Pi (USB 2.0) port.
 If the Jumper is on the PWR SELECTION header than the Raspberry Pi will supply the 5VDC to the 5V rail of the Octopus Board and also commuicate to the Octpus board via USB.
 If the Jumper is removed from the PWR SELECTION header than the USB-C cable will be used for communications only.

 When the Raspberry Pi reboots, use Putty to log back into the device.